The Global Center for Advanced Studies

 Since the financial crisis of 2008 the re-emergence of Neo-Fascism is unmistakable from Donald Trump and white supremacists in the USA to the recent elections in Germany where the AfD rose to power, not to mention Golden Dawn in Greece and other embolden fascists groups across Europe.
 This Neo-Fascist turn is especially worrisome and problematic in the wake of European and American neoliberal financial hegemony that, according to Manuela Cadelli (President of the Magistrates' Union of Belgium) is a form of fascism.

-This conference and institute brings together some of the world's leading artists, theorists, musicians, activists and writers.
+This conference and institute aim at bringing together artists, theorists, musicians, activists and writers.

 Dates: June 4-15